1994 Canadian National Soccer League season: Individual awards

-The 1994 CNSL annual awards only presented four awards with Toronto Italia receiving the majority of the accolades.
-The Golden Boot and Rookie of the Year were given to Italia forward Ryan Gamble, who would later go onto higher endeavors in the USISL D-3 Pro League, and USISL A-League.
+The 1994 CNSL annual awards presented only four, with Toronto Italia receiving the majority of the accolades.
+The Golden Boot and Rookie of the Year were given to Italia forward Ryan Gamble.
 Peter Pinizzotto was named the Coach of the Year after achieving a treble with Italia.
 He would ultimately spend time with the Toronto Lynx, and Montreal Impact.
-The final receipt was Scarborough Astros Brazilian import Paulo Silva, with his third Goalkeeper of the Year award.
-Silva would later serve as the goalkeeping coach for the Toronto Lynx under Pinizzotto.
+The final recipient was Scarborough Astros Brazilian import Paulo Silva, with his third Goalkeeper of the Year award.